-- 12. With the 1/2" wrench remove the three mounting nuts.
-Note the placement of the nylon insulators. - Remove the rectifier assembly by tilting it up and lifting it toward the side of the machine. - 14.
+- 12. With the 3/8" wrench and slot head screw driver, remove the four mounting screws (two on each side).
+Note the placement of the nylon insulators.
+These must be in place when you reinstall the rectifier bridge assembly in order to electrically insulate the bridge from the choke lamination assembly. - 13.
+Remove the rectifier assembly by tilting it up and lifting it toward the front of the machine. - 14.
 Reassembly: Refer to the Wiring Diagram for proper connections to the positive and negative sides of the rectifier assembly.
 The two sides of the bridge are marked + and -, respectively.